NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 -------------------------------

-Typing into the Username field will start filtering the known users.
-If a User with a Restricted Access Level is selected, the "Restricted User access list..." button is activated.
+When a User with a Restricted Grant is selected, the "User access..." button is enabled.
+Restricted Users must be given access to specific Asset-STIG pairs.

 .. thumbnail:: /assets/images/restricted-access-list.png
       :width: 50%